Beintehaa: Plot

 She plots to separate Zain and Aaliya by creating misunderstandings between them.
 Due to a major misunderstanding created by Nafisa, Zain begins hating Aaliya, unknowingly.
 Usman meets with an accident and become paralyzed and Aaliya is held responsible for that as she was the one who sent him to the office.

 Aaliya gets help from lawyer Rehan, a single father of two children, and a family friend of the Abdullah's.
 He tries to get to the bottom of the truth regarding the arrest and finds out it was Nafisa.
 He plots a plan to make her think Usman is alive, which frightens her and causes her to expose herself before him.

 Aaliya is still hurt by Zain's mistrust in her and decides to start afresh somewhere else.
-Having realized her wrongdoings, Nafisa apologizes and tells Aaliya to not reveal for the sake of her daughters.
+Having realized her wrongdoings, Nafisa apologizes and tells Aaliya to not reveal her misdeeds for the sake of her daughters.
 Aaliya forgives and tells her she's moving away.
 Rehan sends Nafisa's recording to Zain, who realizes his mistake and rushes to stop Aaliya but it is too late.
 He breaks down but vows to find her and win her back.